-The IP interface named System on the switch can be assigned an IP address and subnet mask which can then be used to connect a management station to the switch's Telnet or Web-based management agent.
+The IP interface named System on the Switch can be assigned an IP address and subnet mask that can then be used to connect a management station to the Switch's Telnet or Web-based management agent.

 The system message Success indicates that the command was executed successfully.
-The switch can now be configured and managed via Telnet and the CLI or via the Web-based management agent using the above IP address to connect to the switch.
+The Switch can now be configured and managed via Telnet and the CLI or via the Web-based management agent using the above IP address to connect to the Switch.